gatsbyjs/gatsby/docs/docs/sourcing-from-wordpress.md

 title: Sourcing from WordPress
 ---

-This guide will walk you through the process of using [Gatsby](/) with [WPGraphQL](https://www.wpgraphql.com/).
+This guide will walk you through the process of using [Gatsby](/) with WordPress and [WPGraphQL](https://www.wpgraphql.com/).

 WordPress is a free and open-source content management system (CMS).
 Let's say you have a site built with WordPress and you want to pull the existing data into your static Gatsby site.
-You can do that with [gatsby-source-wordpress](/packages/gatsby-source-wordpress-experimental/?=wordpress).
+You can do that with [gatsby-source-wordpress-experimental](/packages/gatsby-source-wordpress-experimental/?=wordpress).
 Let's begin!

 _Note: this guide uses the `gatsby-starter-default` to provide you with the knowledge necessary to start working with WordPress but if you get stuck at some point of the guide feel free to use
-//TODO: Update link to new starter
-[this example](https://github.com/gatsbyjs/gatsby/tree/master/examples/using-wordpress) to gain extra insights._
+[this example](https://github.com/TylerBarnes/using-gatsby-source-wordpress-experimental) to gain extra insights._

 ## Setup

 ### Quick start

-This guide assumes that you have a Gatsby project set up.
-If you need to set up a project, head to the [Quick Start guide](/docs/quick-start), then come back.
+This guide assumes that you have a Gatsby project set up along with a WordPress instance with the [appropriate plugins](https://github.com/gatsbyjs/gatsby-source-wordpress-experimental/blob/master/docs/getting-started.md#required-wordpress-dependencies).
+If you need to set up a Gatsby project, head to the [Quick Start guide](/docs/quick-start), then come back.
+For information on configuring your WordPress instance, checkout the [docs](https://github.com/gatsbyjs/gatsby-source-wordpress-experimental/blob/master/docs/getting-started.md#required-wordpress-dependencies) before continuing.

 ### gatsby-config.js